arpitbbhayani/articles/blogs/fractional-cascading.md

 ![Create position pointerss](https://user-images.githubusercontent.com/4745789/81494709-92122a80-92c8-11ea-89c0-e180a735eb2d.png)

-The position tuple for each element in the auxiliary array can be craeted by doing a binary search on the original list and the auxiliary list on the lower level.
+The position tuple for each element in the auxiliary array can be created by doing a binary search on the original list and the auxiliary list on the lower level.
 Given a 2-dimensional array `arr` and auxiliary lists `m_arr` we compute the position tuples for element `(i, j)` by performing a binary search on all `k` original and auxiliary lists as shown in python code below

 ```py
 for i, l in enumerate(m_arr):